mysociety/popit/docs/api/search.md

 PopIt provides a full-featured search API that allows you to find the documents you're looking for within a collection.
 It supports wildcard queries, date ranges and more.

-## Pagination

-Results are limited to 30 items by default.
-You can access further pages by specifying the `?page` parameter, up to a maximum of 1000 pages.
-You can also set a custom number of results per page (up to 100) with the `?per_page` parameter.

 ## Search collections

 Find records via various criteria.